MicrosoftDocs/Advertising-docs/BingAds/hint-message/validate-hint-message.md

 ---
 title: Validate a hint message
-description: Shows how to validate a hint message before sending it to Bing Ads. ms.service: "hotel-ads-hint-message" ms.topic: "article"
+description: Shows how to validate a hint message before sending it to Microsoft Advertising. ms.service: "hotel-ads-hint-message" ms.topic: "article"
 author: "swhite-msft"